Overview

 Access

 Marked (Light-Bound) Lineage: Light-Bound Marked who receive Profession access to Sacred Fire begin play with 1D at no Talent generation cost.
 The covenant is active; the channel exists.
-A Profession acknowledging the covenant's nature accelerates formalization.

 Mechanics Summary